lgi2p/TDwithRULES/README.md

  - Sebastien Harispe
  - Isabelle Mougenot

 TD with RULES permits to run experiments on an adaptation of a truth discovery model that takes into account the dependencies may exist among data items to enhance the results.
-As proof of concept, Sums and Adapted Sums model have been modified.
+As proof of concept, Sums model has been modified.
 This kind of dependencies are detected identifying the frequent patterns from an external knowledge base (in our experiments DBPEDIA).
 We use AMIE+ (https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/) to extract rules (that represent the frequent patterns) from DBpedia.